This workflow demonstrates how to use imagery in a time series to create a multidimensional mosaic dataset.

 Multidimensional mosaic dataset requirements

-- A string field with name of Dimensions, which stores the comma-separated dimension names.
+- A text field named Dimensions that stores the comma-separated dimension names.

 - One or more fields that define the dimensions.